<img src="https://api.socedo.com/trk/3sBnW" alt="" width="1" height="1" style="display:none">

 Here’s a quick look at some factors to keep in mind when blogging for your business:

 • Consistency: Yes, it’s possible that two businesses in the same industry who post differently can achieve the same level of success.
-Whichever posting frequency you decide, staying consistent is one of the key factors that determine whether you’ll gain a following/audience or not.
-Your followers will come to expect your posts and you’ll slowly grow a following to earn enough juice, which makes Google decide that you’re worthy enough of the first page of search results.
+Whatever posting frequency you decide, staying consistent is one of the key factors determining whether you’ll gain a following/audience.
+Your followers will come to expect your posts, and you’ll slowly grow a following to earn enough juice, which makes Google decide that you’re worthy enough of the first page of search results.

-• Freshness: Newer, up-to-date content has a high chance of dethroning top performers in certain keywords, as is the case for Mashable overtaking a Copyblogger post that has 22K backlinks.
-However, that doesn’t mean that newer content is always better, as Brian Dean of Backlinko says, "an old post that is regularly updated can still outrank new ones."
+• Freshness: Newer, up-to-date content has a high chance of dethroning top performers in specific keywords, as is the case for Mashable overtaking a Copyblogger post with 22K backlinks.
+However, that doesn’t mean newer content is always better, as Brian Dean of Backlinko says, "an old post that is regularly updated can still outrank new ones."

-• Quality: Content marketing got the flack for its effectiveness when blogging exploded in popularity, spawning low-quality blogs that served only to farm links.
-Keep in mind that the reason you’re blogging, first and foremost, is for your target audience, not Google.
+• Quality: Content marketing got the flak for its effectiveness when blogging exploded in popularity, spawning low-quality blogs that served only to farm links.
+Remember that you’re blogging, first and foremost, is for your target audience, not Google.
 The latter will come when your content is good enough.

 How often you should blog still depends on your blogging goals.
-Without a clear content strategy, all those blog posts are like shots in the dark where you may be feeling the momentum with every hit, but all you’re doing is missing your target and losing your chances to score.
+Without a clear content strategy, all those blog posts are like shots in the dark where you may feel the momentum with every hit, but all you’re doing is missing your target and losing your chances to score.

 When deciding how often you should blog, take inspiration from the industry statistics.
 For industries in both sectors, it’s best practice to aim to publish at least 11 blog posts per month to get the traction you need.

-To give yourself even more leverage, get a content marketing tool so that you can come up with the right number that suits your business blog like a glove.
+To give yourself even more leverage, get a content marketing tool so that you can come up with the correct number that suits your business blog like a glove.

 Schedule a Consultation